 The ceremony was on the beach.
 The hotel guitarist played music in the background while we waited a few minutes for the official to arrive.
 Occasionally he would sing, sometimes another man would sing.
 It was all nice.

-With the ceremony done it was time for the photos.
-Hemant had a very well-practiced routine and so we followed him all over the property for various photographs well into the evening.
+With the ceremony done, it was time for the photos.
+Hemant had a very well-practiced routine, and so we followed him all over the property for various photographs well into the evening.
 The last location was at our dinner table on the beach.
 After a few shots, he said goodnight and left us to enjoy our meal.

 20 September - Birthday

 The next morning we had breakfast delivered to our room.
-It was part of the wedding package but we decided to call it my birthday breakfast.
+It was part of the wedding package, but we decided to call it my birthday breakfast.
 Ok, so the breakfast was cold by the time they delivered it to our balcony, but it was the thought that counts, right?
 We overlooked it and focused on the positive – we were being spoiled on my birthday.

 At 11 am we had a couple’s massage at the spa.
 They began by ringing a Buddhist prayer bowl near my head (it sounded like a gong).
 Then they laid the bowl on my back and rang it again.
 They did the same for Kathrin.
 Then the massage began.
 It was 45 minutes of pure heaven.
 Afterwards, we went to a relaxing area within the quiet solitude of the spa.
 We reclined in the rattan sofa and watched the colorful birds bath in the small pool.

-A few short hours after the cooking class we were back in the restaurant for dinner.
+A few short hours after the cooking class, we were back in the restaurant for dinner.
 This time we didn’t eat too much.
-Once we were back in our room we found a chocolate cake with a happy birthday message on it.
-It looked delicious but we didn’t have the deserts from our wedding dinner yet!
+Once we were back in our room, we found a chocolate cake with a happy birthday message on it.
+It looked delicious, but we didn’t have the deserts from our wedding dinner yet!
 So I had that and saved the cake for tomorrow.

 21-22 September, A Relaxing Weekend

 The last two days of our honeymoon we spent relaxing on the beach and at the pool.
-If there is one thing the Lux Le Morne does well it is pampering their guests and we thought it would be a good idea to let them do it to us.
+If there is one thing the Lux Le Morne does well, it is pampering their guests and we thought it would be a good idea to let them do it to us.

-We decided to go to the bar a bit before the evening meal for a “vorglühen” (a warm-up drink) and enjoy the sunset.
+We went to the bar a bit before the evening meal for a “vorglühen” (a warm-up drink) and enjoy the sunset.
 The rain clouds on the horizon obscured the setting sun and made for a pastel-colored sky.
 A beautiful end to the day.
 Afterwards, we enjoyed yet another delicious, and plentiful, meal at the restaurant.
 With a glass of wine, we toasted a beautiful ending to a wonderful week on this amazing island.

 23 September - Now Boarding

 We got up at 4:45am to get ready to leave for the airport, yes you read that right.
 4 freakin’ 45 in the morning.
 The hotel prepared a breakfast box for us along with a cup of coffee for me and tea for Kathrin.
 The spoiling never stops at the Lux Le Morne!
-Unfortunately, Iqbal wasn’t available so we drove to the airport in a hotel taxi.
+Unfortunately, Iqbal wasn’t available, so we drove to the airport in a hotel taxi.
 We arrived a little later than we would have liked, but it wasn’t serious.
 We easily checked in and made it to the gate.
-While at the airport we learned that Thomas Cook Group had filed for bankruptcy.
+While at the airport, we learned that Thomas Cook Group had filed for bankruptcy.
 Not a pleasant thought after our wonderful vacation.
 Was Kathrin going to have a job when we got home?